Blog

 Common Requirements for a Bankruptcy Discharge

-To receive a bankruptcy discharge in Georgia, there are several important requirements you must meet under the US Bankruptcy Code.
-First, you must complete the bankruptcy process and adhere to the rules of the court and bankruptcy trustee.
-For a Chapter 7 bankruptcy, the court generally issues the discharge about four months after the case is filed, assuming there are no complications or objections from creditors.
-In Chapter 13 bankruptcy, the discharge comes only after the debtor completes their payment plan, which typically lasts three to five years.
+To receive a bankruptcy discharge in Georgia, you must complete the bankruptcy process and comply with the rules set by the court and bankruptcy trustee.
+For Chapter 7 bankruptcy, the discharge is typically issued about four months after filing, assuming no complications or objections.
+In Chapter 13 bankruptcy, discharge occurs only after completing the payment plan, usually lasting three to five years.

 What is a Bankruptcy Dismissal?

-Contrary to discharge, bankruptcy dismissal means the court has rejected the case.
-As a result, you do not receive the benefits of bankruptcy, such as debt relief or creditor protection.
-Instead, you are still legally obligated to pay your debts, and creditors can resume collection actions against you.
+Contrary to a discharge, a bankruptcy dismissal means the court has rejected your case.
+You do not receive debt relief or creditor protection and remain legally obligated to pay your debts, allowing creditors to resume collection actions.

 Chapter 7 Voluntary Dismissal

-In Georgia, a voluntary dismissal of a Chapter 7 bankruptcy case occurs when the debtor themselves requests that the court dismiss their case.
-While the debtor can ask for a dismissal, the court must approve it.
-Chapter 7 voluntary dismissals are typically requested if a debtor realizes that they are not eligible for Chapter 7 bankruptcy or if they are able to negotiate a better repayment option outside of court.
+In Georgia, a voluntary dismissal of a Chapter 7 bankruptcy case happens when the debtor requests the court to dismiss their case, subject to court approval.
+Such dismissals are usually sought if the debtor is ineligible for Chapter 7 or finds a better repayment option outside court.

 Why do Chapter 13 Bankruptcy Cases Often Get Dismissed?